Eyevinn/intercom-manager/readme.md

 SMB_ADDRESS=http://<smburl>:<smbport> SMB_APIKEY=<smbapikey> npm start
 ```

 See [Environment Variables](#environment-variables) for a full list of environment variables you can set.
-The default `MONGODB_CONNECTION_STRING` is probably what you want to use for local development unless you use a remote db server.
+The default `DB_CONNECTION_STRING` is probably what you want to use for local development unless you use a remote db server.

 ## Terraform infrastructure